NixOS/rfcs/rfcs/0019-maintainers.md

 In the long term we want to move to a more controlled way of can merge what, and have explicit reviewers in place for all files.
-This RFC is part of a larger body of work that is necessary to archieve this goal.
+This RFC is part of a larger body of work that is necessary to achieve this goal.
 To enable this, we must be able to map all nixpkgs files to maintainers.

 # Motivation
 [motivation]: #motivation
 <!--  Why are we doing this? -->
-Currently we have two mechanism in place that explictly describes who the owner is.
+Currently we have two mechanism in place that explicitly describes who the owner is.
 It either is defined in the `meta.maintainers` in a `stdenv.mkDerivation`, or when it matches a pattern in `CODEOWNERS` file.